 SAFE MATERIALS FOR ORGANIC RUG PADS

 100% Natural Rubber: Finding an organic rug pad that’s 100% natural rubber will add some extra cushion to your natural rug and also keep it in place if it’s on a smooth surface.
 Organic rug pads are made from the rubber tree and will contain no pesticides or toxins.
-Top Pick: Super Lock Natural Rubber Rug Pad
+Top Pick: EarthWeave Natural Rubber Rug Grippers

 Jute Blend: Many organic rug pads are made with a few different materials, one of which being a blend of jute and rubber.
 This type of rug pad makes for a great non-skid surface and holds your rug firmly in place if it’s on a smooth floor.
 Top Pick: Nature’s Grip

 Soybean Oil: Soybean oil is naturally mold and mildew resistant and is a great option for a non slip rug pad.

 This Post Has 6 Comments

 Pingback: all natural rubber rug pads - DecorStatus